SHEDRA COURSES

 Prerequisites: Mind & Its World I and II (BUD 501 and 510) and Madhyamaka (BUD 610) are required.
 Mind & Its World III and IV (BUD 520 and 530) are recommended.

-The Cittamatra and Buddha Nature traditions primarily teach about the luminosity of mind, which is correlated with continued training in Mahamudra vipashyana meditation.
+The Buddha Nature tradition primarily teaches about the luminosity of mind, which is correlated with continued training in Mahamudra vipashyana meditation.
 Therefore, it is highly recommended to take Shedra Level 3 and Mahamudra Vipashyana-II together.

 Level 4